dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     singular maximal harmonization.

 #### Quantum Mechanics, Generalized.
 It Is Purely Informational.

+  - Consider society's inconsistent development of norms in reaction to technology: here you can see this phenomenon of disnormitization play out.
+Limit the context to UI/UX design in social media: remember the outrage in society when Facebook introduced it's first major UI/UX design changes?
+How does society's decide, as individuals, how to collectively react to technological changes when they impact user experience but occur behind the scenes? e.g. as part of Newsfeed design, the functionality of which significantly contributes or detracts from the quality of a user's experience?
+Do they even understand the algorithmic minutia?
+How do some users develop beliefs about technological norms and normitizing beliefs when these changes are invisible?
+    - as the rate of UI/UX changes and algorithmic increases does the rate of norm development also change?
+Yes, but it does not pace the rate of UI/UX change.
+How does the rate of diffusion of norms into society change?
+The acceleration of comminication in hyperconnected social media networks means norms diffuse faster -- but is it enough?
+I posit that neither the individual's development of norms, their adjustment to norms, nor their

+    Because the rate of systemic change in user experience rapidly increases as new

 - Just like physical systems above minimal temperatures cease to permit detection of the strange probalistic distortion of quantum